 Type 1 and type 2 diabetes are very serious conditions.
 If you don't properly control your diabetes, it can result in severe complications in many systems of your body, including your eyes.
 Diabetes can cause a condition of the eye called diabetic retinopathy.
 It is characterized by damage to the blood vessels in the retina.
 It can also cause new blood vessels to form.
-Unfortunately, there is no cure for diabetic retinopathy; however, the professionals at Vision Source Castle Hills in San Antonio can create a treatment plan to prevent permanent vision loss.
+Unfortunately, there is no cure for diabetic retinopathy; however, the professionals at Vision Source Castle Hills in northern San Antonio can create a treatment plan to prevent permanent vision loss.

 Who Is at Risk for Diabetic Retinopathy?